ChatGPT vs Averi AI for Content Marketing: Tips, Tricks, and Traps to Avoid

 The reality: Organic search drives 53% of all website traffic, but ChatGPT can't tell you what to optimize for.

 What to do instead: Use SEO tools for keyword research first, then provide that context to ChatGPT.
-Or use integrated platforms that combine content generation with SEO optimization.
+Or use integrated platforms that combine content generation with SEO and GEO optimization.

 Trap #4: No Strategic Content Planning